fyggy/MathsNotes/The Classification of the Simple Complex Lie Algebras.md

 $$
 0 \text{ lines if } \theta_{\alpha\beta} = \frac{\pi}{2}\qquad 1 \text{ line if } \theta_{\alpha\beta} =\frac{2\pi}{3} \qquad 2 \text{ lines if } \theta_{\alpha\beta}= \frac{3\pi}{4}\qquad 4 \text{ lines if } \theta_{\alpha\beta}=\frac{5\pi}{6}
 $$
-When we have $2$ lines or $3$ lines, then we draw an arrow pointing to the longer to
+When we have $2$ lines or $3$ lines, then we draw an arrow pointing from the shorter root to the longer root.
+Since the simple roots generate the entirety of the roots, then a Dynkin diagram describes exactly every root system